 Although there are many types of slavery in this region, there is none so common, so insidious, as the trafficking of Nepali and Bangladeshi women and children into the Indian sex industry.

-In addition to this area of the world, Love Justice International is also expanding its reach into South Africa, Mongolia, Zimbabwe, Malawi, Uganda, Kenya, Benin, and Thailand.
+In addition to this area of the world, Love Justice International is also expanding its reach into South Africa, Mongolia, Zimbabwe, Malawi, Uganda, Kenya, and Benin.

 We are committed to finding and implementing only the very best, most effective strategies to meet the needs to which we are called.